Bidston Hill in Winter

 - Wyre Heal: A Local History of the Wirral Peninsula, Chapter 5, Wirral Lighthouses

-- William Hutchinson, biography on the NOC web site
+- William Hutchinson, biography on the Tide and Time Exhibition (by NOC Liverpool) website

 - Women in Maritime Records Information Sheet, on the Merseyside Maritime Museum’s website.